RachelFoare/Pangenome-construction-using-VG/README.md

 vg construct -r data/GRCh38_latest_genomic.fna.bgz -v data/homo_sapiens-chr21.vcf.gz
 ```
 However, it seems there is a mismatch in the contig names, therefore this error should return : ```[vg::Constructor] Error: Reference contig "21" in VCF not found in FASTA.```

+If so, match the contigs by adding options -n vcf_contig=fasta_contig (e.g. -n chr1=1 -n chr2=2) to the vg construct command.